OperatorFoundation/MoonbounceAndroidKotlin/README.md

 startService(moonbounceVPNIntent)
 ```

-## Pluggable Transports
+### Pluggable Transports

 Moonbounce for Android allows for the use of pluggable transports.
-(Currently only Shadow servers are supported)
+(Currently only Shadow servers have been tested and are supported in the demo application)
 1) Use the IP and Port of the transport server you wish to connect to (as mentioned above in the "Starting the VPN Service" section).
 2) Provide the public key for the Shadow server
 3) Toggle the "Use Pluggable Transports" switch.